Planning for a disaster

 The NZVA’s role in emergencies

-In case of emergency the NZVA will:
+In the event of and emergency, the NZVA will: